Sure Dividend

 Caterpillar is closely tied to global economic growth and commodity prices.
 Its customers extract resources from the earth and build and construct a wide variety of structures, so economic growth is key to funding that development.

-The coronavirus pandemic weighed heavily on the company, but the global economic recovery that ensued enabled Caterpillar to become highly profitable in 2021.
-In 2022, this theme continued, and Caterpillar is offsetting increased manufacturing costs with increased pricing.
-Caterpillar looks poised to generate record results in 2023.
+The coronavirus pandemic weighed heavily on the company, but the global economic recovery that ensued enabled Caterpillar to become highly profitable in 2021 and 2022.
+Caterpillar is offsetting increased manufacturing costs with increased pricing.

-We forecast earnings will improve massively in 2022, with year-over-year growth exceeding 25%.
-We are forecasting $13.70 in earnings-per-share for 2022 to go along with a 5% growth rate over the intermediate term.
+We are forecasting $21.00 in earnings-per-share for 2025 to go along with a 5% growth rate over the next five years.

 This reflects both some caution with regard to the cyclical nature of the business and Caterpillar’s ability to bounce back when demand returns.